-Join Richard Harrington for an in-depth discussion in this video Performing selective adjustments, part of Nondestructive Exposure and Color Correction with Photoshop.
+Join Richard Harrington for an in-depth discussion in this video Performing selective adjustments, part of Photoshop: Nondestructive Exposure and Color Correction.

 One of the best things about raw is the ability to make very, targeted selective adjustments.
 Earlier, I showed you the Adjustment Brush.
 I'd like you to take a closer look at it so you really understand its true power.
 In this photo here, I am going to just go ahead and click Auto to get the base default correction out of the way.
 I'll then immediately switch on over to the Adjustment Brush, and you'll see that we have the ability to adjust the overall photo.
 For example, I want to pull down the Exposure of this back wall a bit, so I'm going to pull that to the left, take Contrast down a bit, and bring down the Shadows and Highlights.

 Scrolling to the Bottom, you'll see I have Auto Mask turned on, and I'll enable the Show Mask Option.
 This makes it easier to see what I'm painting as I go through, and it does a nice job of detecting edge of the fur there and not affecting it.
 So I'll just brush over that back wall a bit.
 That looks nicely.
 There we go.
 I'll turn off Show Mask, and if we toggle Preview off and on, you see how I have effectively toned down the background a bit.